 - Traveling between multiple hotels or by train?
 I recommend you use a medium suitcase with a small shoulder tote bag or backpack.

-Step 2: Decide What to Wear
+Step 2: Choose What to Wear

 - Decide on THREE main coordinating colors such as blue, green and white for example